dadepo/Webmuncher/README.md

 method is given a `FetchedPage` object which contains the information extracted from every crawled pages. e.g, the HTML content of the page, the uri of the page, the title of the page, the time it took `webmuncher` to retrieve the page etc.

-Since _version 0.1.2_ `webmuncher` comes with utility `KrwlerActions`, that makes it easy to persist pages crawled.
+Since _version 0.1.2_ `webmuncher` comes with utility `FetchActions`, that makes it easy to persist pages crawled.
 The included utility actions are:

 1. *JDBCAction* - for persisting web pages into a relational database. _(since 0.1.2)_